Aging & Health A to Z

 Diet and Exercise

 If you have diabetes, the health of your feet depends a great deal on how well you can control your blood sugar.
 A healthy diet is crucial.
-Follow your dietitian or healthcare professional’s recommendations and eat plenty of fresh fruits and vegetables, complex carbohydrates rather than refined foods and sweets, and low-fat proteins.
+Follow your dietitian or healthcare provider’s recommendations and eat plenty of fresh fruits and vegetables, complex carbohydrates, and low-fat proteins rather than refined foods and sweets.
 Make sure your fluid intake is adequate.
 Remember to take your medications at the right times if prescribed.

 Regular, gentle low-impact exercise—especially walking, stretching, swimming and bicycling—will help keep the muscles, tendons, and ligaments of your feet flexible and healthy.